PROCEDURES SAN FRANCISCO

 In the case of spine surgery, the goal is to promote maturation of the stem cells into bone-forming cells (osteocytes and osteoblasts).
 We have successfully utilized a bone marrow aspirate concentrate system (BMAC from Harvest) at St. Mary’s Spine Center for more than a year, with excellent clinical results.
 The main advantage of bone marrow aspirate concentrate is decreased morbidity of the bone graft harvest.

 Spinal fusion is a tool that is utilized in spine surgery to join several vertebrae together.
 It is a common procedure that has been used since 1911 for treatment of a variety of spinal conditions, including degenerative conditions, deformity (scoliosis and kyphosis), infections, tumors, and congenital and inflammatory conditions.

-Historically, the fusion process frequently involves placing instrumentation into the spine—for example, pedicle screws in the thoracolumbar spine for an operation done for the back (posterior approach), lateral mass screws in the cervical spine (for posterior approach).
+Historically, the spinal fusion process frequently involves placing instrumentation into the spine, for example pedicle screws in the thoracolumbar spine for an operation done for the back (posterior approach) and lateral mass screws in the cervical spine (for posterior approach).
 The screws are anchors grabbing onto particular vertebrae, and they have to be connected to another anchor (another screw at a different level), usually with a small rod.
 The materials that are used for instrumentation in spine surgery are either pure commercial titanium (PCT), titanium alloy, stainless steel, or cobalt-chrome alloy.
 Depending on the situation, the surgeon may choose to utilize one or a combination of the above.